 A limited number of employment opportunities are available for fully matriculated graduate students.

 Graduate students who are employed by the College of Arts and Sciences provide support to their respective graduate programs in the form of teaching, research, administrative duties or other related activities in return for tuition waivers.
 Positions are awarded at the sole discretion of the individual programs based on staffing needs, plus the financial need, academic record, and capabilities of the applicant.
 The amount and duration of employment is determined on an individual basis.
 Earnings generated from on-campus employment are reported as gross income to the recipient for tax purposes.

 Special and conditional students are not eligible.

-A limited number of paid placements and/or internships are available to graduate students in Communication and Global Environmental Studies who are not otherwise employed.
+A limited number of paid placements and/or internships are available to graduate students in Communication and Applied Economics who are not otherwise employed.
 These vary widely in scope of responsibilities, duration, compensation, and other terms.
 Information about paid placements is available from individual program directors.

 There are a limited number of graduate assistantships available for both domestic and international students.
 These competitive positions involve conducting academic research and/or preparing class materials.
 Successful applicants are expected to work with an academic department in exchange for partial tuition abatement.

 Only accepted applicants who have submitted their intent to enroll or have been accepted by the priority application deadline will be considered for an assistantship.